Guide to Electrical Plugs &

 The Type J Database Error

-Why some sources incorrectly list Rwanda as using Swiss plugs
+Why some sources incorrectly list Rwanda as using the Swiss Type J plug

 Incorrect (old data)